AidoP/rysk-core/readme.md

 If you are looking for a working virtual machine you want [Rysk](https://gitlab.com/AidoP1/rysk).
 This is a library for building RISCV virtual machines.

 # Usage
-Please not that `0.0` versions do not guarantee a stable ABI.
+Please note that `0.0` versions do not guarantee a stable ABI.
 Anything may change at any time during early development.

 First, add a dependency to your `Cargo.toml`:
 ```toml